 Writing at Bates Program

 The Writing at Bates Program is staffed by professional writing specialists who assist students, staff, and faculty with writing problems and program development.

 Louise Brogan, the Science Writing Specialist, provides direct support of writing in the Natural Sciences, trains the Technical Writing Assistants (TWA’s), and supervises and trains the Peer Assisted Learning Specialist (PALS) leaders.

 Writing Specialist in the Sciences

 Technical Writing Assistants (TWA)

-For over 20 years, the Technical Writing Assistant program, a collaborative effort between the Department of Biology and the Learning Commons, has provided much needed peer-level scientific writing assistance for students in the writing-intensive biology core curriculum.
-Select students in the biology, biochemistry, and neuroscience majors are trained as peer tutors (TWAs) by the Scientific Writing Specialist (Seri Lowell).
+For over 20 years, the Technical Writing Assistant program, a collaborative effort between the Department of Biology and the Writing at Bates Program, has provided much needed peer-level scientific writing assistance for students in the writing-intensive biology core curriculum.
+Select students in the biology, biochemistry, and neuroscience majors are trained as peer tutors (TWAs) by the Scientific Writing Specialist (Louise Brogan).
 The TWAs are then assigned to work as Teaching Assistants in the lab for the biology core courses.
 TWAs critique some written work in lab and also hold evening help hours at times of peak demand.